jannikmaierhoefer/goose/documentation/docs/tutorials/observability.md

 ---
 sidebar_position: 3
-title: Observability
+title: Integrate Goose with Langfuse
 ---

 # Observability with Langfuse

-This guide shows you how to integrate Goose with Langfuse to monitor your Goose requests and understand how the agent is performing.
+This tutorial shows you how to integrate Goose with Langfuse to monitor your Goose requests and understand how the agent is performing.

 ## What is Langfuse?